riclolsen/json-scada/src/dnp3/Dnp3Client/README.md

 In the multi-drop case, multiple slave devices share the same TCP, UDP, TLS or Serial channel connection.

 For a multi-drop configuration, use a new connection (in the _protocolConnections_ collection) for each device repeating channel specification (endpoint IP address or serial port).
-Each device connection must have a distinct _remoteLinkAddress_ parameter.
+Each device on a shared channel must have a distinct _remoteLinkAddress_ parameter.

 ## Configure tags for update